 Monthly Average Balance and Quarterly Average Balance

 Unlike SBI, many banks adopt QAB (Quarterly Average Balance) criteria for minimum balance requirements.
 It gives leverage in terms of time to the customers.
 The time under consideration is more than MAB and if one has committed a default it is easier to take care of such an incident.
 The calculations of QAB are done the same way as that of MAB.

 Tips on How to Maintain Monthly Average Balance

 - Know your minimum balance requirements: One needs to be aware of the minimum balance requirement as well as the criteria to be followed i.e. MAB or QAB

 - Opt for PSU banks: Public sector banks have lower minimum balance requirements than private banks.
 Apart from this, the penalty is also lesser than private sector banks.

-- Know the date range period: The calculations may not essentially be done as per calendar.
+- Know the date range period: The calculations may not essentially be done as per the calendar.
 There may bank’s own criteria for this.

-- Opt for alerts: Get option to receive instant alerts via SMS and email whenever there is any change in MAB requirements.
+- Opt for alerts: Get the option to receive instant alerts via SMS and email whenever there is any change in MAB requirements.